 Good luck fitting your 3 cars down there.

-Numb-legs had kicked in, this was our last stand (almost literally).
-The next time we stopped, we were done, we had to keep moving to fight off any desire to bonk (Get your heads out of the gutter please).
+Get your heads out of the gutter please).
 We floated off towards a distant south-street in the hope to get ourselves reasserted on a reasonable tour path.
-We were able to make our way towards the “Tomb of the unknown soldier” after almost passing it which brought to an end our walking torture tour of Philly.
+We were able to make our way towards the “Tomb of the unknown soldier” after almost passing it which brought to an end our walking

 A rough outline of the trip we took.
 Too lazy to put in directions and some of the lines double up, but you get the idea!